Michael Dudikoff: 2003 to present day: Current works

 Moving forward, Dudikoff worked in real estate.

 In 2014, Dudikoff was interviewed for The Go-Go Boys: The Inside Story of Cannon Films and Electric Boogaloo: The Wild, Untold Story of Cannon Films, both highly publicized dueling documentaries about The Cannon Group.
 In 2015, Dudikoff played a supporting role in Navy Seals vs. Zombies, released by Anchor Bay Entertainment.
 In 2018, Dudikoff acted in Fury of the Fist and the Golden Fleece.

-Personal Life
+Personal life

-Dudikoff has been married to Belle since 2004.
-They have three children: son, Michael Joseph Stephen III; opposite-sex twins, Lyzel and Andrei.
+Dudikoff and his wife Belle have been married since 2004; they have three children.

 Martial arts and fitness

 Dudikoff had no martial arts training before making the first American Ninja movie, but he was already very athletic.
 Fight choreographer Mike Stone, an accomplished martial arts expert, assured the producers that Dudikoff would pick up the moves.

-Dudikoff has since trained in karate, aikido, judo, and Brazilian jiu-jitsu.
+Dudikoff has since trained in Karate, Aikido, Judo, and Brazilian Jiu-Jitsu and attained black belts in Karate, Brazilian Jiu-Jitsu and Judo.
 He began his training in Brazilian jiu-jitsu with Rorion Gracie and stays connected with the Brazilian jiu-jitsu fighting circuit, including Rigan Machado, an eighth degree red and black belt in Brazilian jiu-jitsu and former world champion.

-In a 2012 Q&A, Dudikoff said that he doesn't lift weights, but is a swimmer and does isometric and dance exercises.